shadiakiki1986/docker-php7-apache-odbc-and-other/README.md

 List of main php extensions included
 * mongodb
+* yaml
+ * 2016-10
-* yaml (broken as of 2016-10-15 and has been a mess to get to work, e.g. resorting to `yaml-beta` and still not working .. perhaps just use [symfony/yaml](https://github.com/symfony/yaml) instead?)
+  * broken as of 2016-10-15 and has been a mess to get to work
+  * e.g. resorting to `yaml-beta` and still not working
+  * perhaps just use [symfony/yaml](https://github.com/symfony/yaml) instead?
+ * 2016-11-14 using yaml-2.0.0
 * zip
 * odbc
 * redis